The use of fish hydrolysates in shrimp nutrition / NBG DigestaPro

 What are fish hydrolysates?

-Fish hydrolysates are products obtained by hydrolysis, a process that “cuts” the bonds between the amino acids that make up the protein.
-This process results in low molecular weight fractions that favor nutrient absorption, making them more digestible and improving functional properties such as attractiveness.
+Fish hydrolysates are products obtained through hydrolysis, a process that “cuts” the bonds between the amino acids that make up the protein.
+This process results in low-molecular-weight fractions that promote nutrient absorption, making them more digestible and improving functional properties such as digestibility.

 Benefits of fish hydrolysates in shrimp nutrition

-Fish hydrolysates have been shown to be a potent attractant that increases the growth rate of shrimp by decreasing losses due to uneaten feed, reducing the feed conversion factor and, consequently, the cost of feeding.
+Fish hydrolysates have been shown to be a powerful attractant that increases shrimp growth rate by reducing losses due to uneaten feed, lowering the feed conversion ratio and, consequently, feed costs.

-In addition, fish-derived bioactive peptides have different physiological functions, mainly associated with cell signaling, causing structural, molecular and cellular changes with biological effects, such as antioxidant, antimicrobial and immunomodulatory.
+Furthermore, bioactive peptides derived from fish have different physiological functions, mainly associated with cell signaling, causing structural, molecular, and cellular changes with biological effects, such as antioxidant, antimicrobial, and immunomodulatory effects.

 With the growing interest in formulating aquafeeds based on plant proteins and alternative sources to replace fishmeal, marine protein hydrolysates have emerged as a very promising solution.

-Results from recent studies show that fish hydrolysates can be used at low doses to replace high percentages of fishmeal in shrimp diets, maintaining good growth performance, welfare and body chemistry, and digestive enzyme activity.
+The results of recent studies show that fish hydrolysates can be used at low doses to replace high percentages of fishmeal in shrimp diets, while maintaining good growth performance, well-being and body chemistry, and digestive enzyme activity.

-In addition, fish hydrolysates support hepatopancreas development and increase beneficial gut bacteria.
+In addition, fish hydrolysates promote the development of the hepatopancreas and the increase of beneficial bacteria in the intestine.

 NBG DigestaPro